Trenches (Monica and Lil Baby song)

-"Trenches" is a song by American singer Monica and rapper Lil Baby.
-It was written by both musicians along with Chad Hugo and Pharrell Williams from The Neptunes for Monica's upcoming same-titled ninth studio album, while production was helmed by the latter two.
-The song was released as the album's first single on August 31, 2020, coinciding with Monica and Brandy's appearances on the webcast battle series Verzuz.
-"Trenches" has reached number 32 on the US Billboard Digital Song Sales and entered the top 20 on both the Adult R&B Songs and the Hot R&B Songs.
+"Trenches" is a song by American singer Monica featuring rapper Lil Baby.
+It was written by both musicians along with Chad Hugo and Pharrell Williams from The Neptunes and recorded for what was then considered to be released as her same-titled ninth studio album.
+Produced by Hugo and Williams, the song was released as the album's leading single on August 31, 2020, coinciding with Monica and Brandy's appearances on the webcast battle series Verzuz.
+"Trenches" peaked at number 32 on the US Billboard Digital Song Sales and entered the top 20 on both the Adult R&B Songs and the Hot R&B Songs.

+Background

+"Trenches" was written by Monica and Lil Baby along with Pharrell Williams and Chad Hugo from production duo The Neptunes.
+In an interview with Billboard, Monica said that the song "came about when Pharrell [Williams] and I were talking.
+"Trenches" [...] didn't have a name at the time.
+I was explaining to him that my ultimate goal is to remain authentic and connected to my people."
+On their collaboration, she further wrote on Instagram: "For many years I've dreamed of working with The Neptunes.
+[I'm] admiring their ability to remain current yet timeless as well as their bond and brotherhood because loyalty is fleeting in this business."

 Critical reception

+Stereogum editor Tom Breihan described "Trenches" as "a slinky relationship track that does a pretty nice job walking the line between '90s and right-now sounds.
+On the song, Monica sings about the importance of communicating instead of getting caught up in stresses and rivalries.
+Monica and Lil Baby belong to different generations, but they’ve got a nice, easy chemistry on this one."
+Mike Wass from Idolator called the song "a melodic mid-tempo love song that evokes the 39-year-old's After the Storm era."

 Variety put "Trenches" on their Best Songs of the Week listing.
 Editor Jem Aswad wrote: "We've gotta say this song snared us when Monica premiered it the other night on her Verzuz battle with Brandy — and while the beat and the Lil Baby cameo are both hot, what's really shining through on this song is the gorgeous melody, which is intricate and tricky to sing, but of course Monica delivers with confidence and ease, dropping in some life lessons along the way."